 Export settings (in AAPS version already installed on your phone)

 Have your key password and key store password ready.
 In case you have forgotten passwords you can try to find them in project files as described here.

 When you have build the APK successfully delete the exiting app on your phone, transfer the new apk to your phone and install.

 Import settings again to restore your objectives and settings.

 You should check your battery optimization options and disable them again.

 Worst case scenario

 In case even building the app from scratch does not solve your problem you might want to try to uninstall Android Studio completely.
 Some Users reported that this solved their problem.

-Install Android Studio from scratch as described here and do not update gradle.
+Install Android Studio from scratch as described here.